Aspen Achievement Academy: History

 Aspen Achievement Academy was founded in 1988 by Doug Nelson, Dr. Keith Hooker, Doug Cloward, and Madolyn Liebing, Ph.D.
-It was originally named Wilderness Academy.
+It was originally named The Wilderness Academy in the town of Bicknell Utah.
 Aspen is known for being the first wilderness therapy programs to have a licensed clinician (Liebing) who provided individual therapy, and for being the first Utah State licensed wilderness therapy program.